AndersDeath/diary2/000-current.md

 # 06 November - Monday - Yerevan - 403 day of immigration

 Today my dentist removed stitches and I am happy about it.
 I can return my sport activities tomorrow.
 I am also happy about it.
+Fortunately the next surgery will be in several months which is amazing.